TENANCY RIGHTS GUIDE

 Tenancy Services NZ

-Applications to the Tenancy Tribunal are straightforward and do not require a lawyer.
-Most disputes are resolved through mediation before reaching a formal hearing.
+Most issues are resolved through free mediation before reaching a formal hearing.

 Final thoughts

-Shared living works best when everyone knows where they stand.
-Understanding your rights means you can speak up confidently if something is wrong.
-Understanding your responsibilities means you can be a good flatmate and avoid unnecessary disputes.
+Shared living works best when everyone knows exactly where they stand.
+Understanding your rights gives you confidence to speak up.
+Understanding your responsibilities helps you be an excellent flatmate.

-The most common problems in shared accommodation come from unclear expectations.
-Get things in writing, ask questions before you move in, and choose the people and properties you live with carefully.
+The majority of problems in shared homes stem from unclear expectations.
+Get everything in writing, ask questions before you move in, and choose your people and property carefully.

 Flathive